bowashon/alx-system_engineering-devops/0x00-shell_basics/README.md

 10. script that changes the working directory to the previous one
 11. script to list content
 12. script to list file type
+13. to create a symbolic link to /bin/ls in the current directory